joetainment/bill-and-buck/README.md

 Goal (currently)
 -----------------

 The initial and current goal is to build up the story in a format of prose and illustrations, like a novel or series of novels.
 This story is also supplemented by supporting materials, such as character's personal logs, fact sheets.
-The main content (core story) would be targeted at an audience older children, and also hopefully be entertaining and likeable for older audiences as well.
+The main content (core story) would be targeted at an audience of older children, but hopefully still be entertaining and likeable for adult audiences.
 The targeting is to be something like the way initial Pixar films, Star Wars films, or Harry Potter books were targeted.

 There is certainly enough depth in the core story to make it interesting to adults.
-It deals with some *very* deep philosophical questions.
+It deals with some *very* deep philosophical questions, but tries to explore them in a fun and usually light-hearted sort of way.

 Bill And Buck is not targeted at very young children.
-However, certain content will be made to target.
+However, certain content *could* be made to target young children.
 Such as short picture books for younger children, which would be mostly illustrations with some text.

 Ultimately, if it ever became possible, Bill And Buck would be presented in a variety of media.
 In fact much of it was originally planned as a series of short animated films and comics or graphic novels.

 However, since production on those is beyond my (Joe Crawford's) current abilities, and budget, I've instead decided to do it as a written story with some illustrations.
-Ideally, in the long run such material would eventually be Creative Commons licensed.
+Ideally, in the long run, such material would eventually be Creative Commons licensed.

-The goal of the project is not to make money, it's basically just a hobby.
+The primary goal of the project is *not* to make money, it's basically just a hobby.
 I don't even care if it's ever popular.
 I'll be satisfied as long as I like it and believe it's a fun or interesting story.